johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-20-how-we-fixed-my-seo/index.md

 ### Improving site performance

 Another aspect which factors into SEO is performance.
-Google has a [Core Web Vitals](https://web.dev/articles/vitals) measurement which is about measuring the performance of websites.
+Google has a [Core Web Vitals](https://web.dev/articles/vitals) measurement which is about evaluating the performance of websites.
 It covers how fast a website loads, how responsive it is / how quickly it becomes interactive.

 The thing that was hurting my blog's performance was images.
 The images on my blog were generally not optimised at all.
 They were also not lazy loaded.
 This meant that the images were slowing down the loading of my blog, and this reflected in my [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) scores.

-I took a number of actions to improve the performance of my blog.
+I took a number of actions to improve the site image performance.

 #### Improved performance using TinyPNG's image optimisation API